dialog-semiconductor/BLE_SDK6_examples/interfaces/wakeup_hibernation_ext_timer/Readme.md

  This example requires:
  - SDK v6.0.14 or later
  - **SEGGER’s J-Link** tools should be downloaded and installed.
- - Additionaly, an application like BLE Scanner from Bluepixel Technologies should be used to check advertising of our beacon.
+ - Additionally, an application like BLE Scanner from Bluepixel Technologies should be used to check advertising of our beacon.
 It can be found on [Google Play](https://play.google.com/store/apps/details?id=com.macdom.ble.blescanner) or on the [App Store](https://apps.apple.com/us/app/ble-scanner-4-0/id1221763603).

 ## How to run the example